tytydraco/yessleep/out/I_Found_VHS_Tapes_Hidden_in_my_Grandpas_Attic_I_Should_Have_Never_Watched_Them.md

 After all, there was only one room downstairs he'd strongly forbidden me to enter, since that was where he butchered animals and didn't want me to set foot in it.

-I climbed down the ladder to the attic.
+I climbed up the ladder to the attic.

 Immediately, dust fell on me and made me sneeze.
 I climbed the rickety wooden stairs.